SamraAzizi/TexxtManagment/README.md

   - `string getCourseName() const`: Returns the course name.
   - `string getTestName() const`: Returns the test name.
   - `string getDateTime() const`: Returns the date and time

+### Usage

+1. Run the compiled executable:

+    ```bash
+    ./student_test_management
+    ```

+2. Follow the on-screen menu to perform various operations such as adding students, tests, test results, and viewing information.

+3. Select option `11` to exit the program.

+## Contributing

+Contributions are welcome!
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.